jonathas-1993/Web3_UFAM/README.md

 ---

-## 📚 Ongoing Projects & Research

-I am actively involved in the following projects:

-- **Carbide Silicon Applications in Semiconductors**: Researching new applications for SiC technology.
-- **Healthcare Blockchain Solutions**: Developing secure platforms for storing medical records on the blockchain.
-- **IoT and Blockchain Convergence**: Exploring how blockchain can enhance IoT networks with secure communication, automation, and transparency.
-- **Ongoing mentorship**: Guiding doctoral and master's students in their research on **semiconductor applications** and **blockchain applications**.

----

 ## 📢 Let's Connect!

 Feel free to reach out to discuss potential collaborations, research opportunities, or just to chat about tech!